Last updated 2nd June 2021:

 Please find below the top-line information on trading internationally post-Brexit.
 There is more detailed information in the Members’ Library, and links to further information below.

-The GCA recently held a 2nd Panel Discussion, discussing the current issues affecting members and answering your queries.
+In April 2021 the GCA held a 2nd Panel Discussion, discussing the current export issues affecting members and answering your queries.
 Our Panel included Richard Asquith, VP, Global Indirect Tax at Avalara, who spoke in detail about export VAT and responded to questions on IOSS (see below).
 Emily Lambert, from the Department for International Trade, along with Tom Dixon, an E-commerce Specialist, also from the Department for International Trade, who offered advise on selling online overseas.
 They were joined by experienced industry exporters: John Welsh – founder of 2WL, industry logistics experts and GCA Supplier Members, Daniel Prince, MD of Danilo and GCA Council Member, David Falkner, Director of Cardology, and GCA Member.

 An Economic Operators Registration and Identification number (EORI number) is a method for tracking products being traded to and from the EU so shipments can be identified by customs.
 The EORI number consists of the country code and up to 15 digits.
 If you are VAT registered, your EORI number will consist of the prefix ‘GB’ followed by your VAT number, and suffixed with ‘000.’
 However note that you may need a different one for Northern Ireland (see below).